Skip to main content

 How It Works

-When you create a payout user, the API returns a unique SHA256 HMAC hash.
+When you create a payout user, the API returns a unique secure hash.
 This hash is used to authenticate the user’s requests.

 Using the Hash